Lake-Sunapee-Protective-Association/NCEI_Lebanon_download/README.md

 # NCEI_Lebanon_download

-Weekly Download of NOAA NCEI data at Lebanon Airport using the rnoaa package (from GH, not from CRAN).
+Weekly Download of NOAA NCEI data at Lebanon Airport using the rnoaa package

 ## Purpose